morepath/morepath/doc/organizing_your_project.rst

   from .app import App

   def run():
-      morepath.autosetup()
+      morepath.autoscan()
+      App.commit()
       morepath.run(App())

-This run function does two things:
+This run function does the following:

-* Use :func:`morepath.autosetup()` to set up Morepath, including any of your code.
+* Use :func:`morepath.autoscan()` to recursively import your own package plus any dependencies that are installed.

+* Commit the ``App`` class so that its configuration is ready.
+You can omit this step and in this case the configuration is committed when Morepath processes the first request.
+But if you want to see configuration errors at startup, use an explicit ``commit``.

 * start a WSGI server for the ``App`` instance on port localhost, port 5000.
 This uses the standard library wsgiref WSGI server.
 Note